AnhTuan-AiT/keycloak-bcrypt/README.md

 The image is based on [Keycloak official](https://quay.io/repository/keycloak/keycloak) one.

-## How to use
 Go to `Authentication` / `Password policy` and add hashing algorithm policy with value `bcrypt`.
 To test if installation works, create new user and set its credentials.